 The story behind Paolo Nutini's Iron Sky speech

-The inspirational speech about freedom that appears in the Caustic Love track is picked from an unlikely source…
+The inspirational speech about freedom and unity that appears in the Caustic Love track is picked from an unlikely source…

 Radio X